Zhangye: Demographics

 Zhangye has a total population of 1,199,515, only 260,000 being urban residents.
 There are 26 ethnic minorities other than Han represented including many Hui, Yugur and Tibetans.

 Transport

 Zhangye is served by China National Highways numbers G30 Expressway, 227 and 312.

 Zhangye Railway Station is on the Lanzhou–Xinjiang Railway, located to the north east of the city.
-A high speed railway station has been constructed on the south west side of the city, Zhangye West Railway Station was opened on the 26th of December, 2014 as part of the Lanzhou–Ürümqi High-Speed Railway.
+A high speed railway station has been constructed on the south west side of the city, Zhangye West Railway Station was opened on 26 December 2014 as part of the Lanzhou–Ürümqi High-Speed Railway.

 Zhangye Ganzhou Airport, a combined civilian-military airport, opened in October 2011 with flights to Lanzhou and Xi'an.

 Economy

 The 2002 GDP was 7.566 billion RMB, almost 9% growth over the previous year.
-Annual urban income was 5960 RMB,10.4% growth from the previous year and rural income was 3092 RMB, up 5%.
+Annual urban income was 5960 RMB, 10.4% growth from the previous year and rural income was 3092 RMB, up 5%.

+Corn Seed Production Base

+As a nationally significant hybrid corn seed production base, Zhangye hosts a "Corn Seed Processing Technology Integration Demonstration Base."
+This facility focuses on integrating advanced technologies in seed drying, sorting, and coating to ensure high-quality seed output for national agriculture.